All Episodes

 Well, for this purpose, when we talk about generic brands, we're talking about store brands.

-Now there was a there was a study done.
+And now there was a study done.

-Two-thirds of people that were interviewed said that about half of their grocery carts are these generic brands, the store bought.
+Two-thirds of people that were interviewed said that about half of their grocery carts are these generic brands, the store-bought.

-So my my investigation with my experts, they both uncovered some generic food secrets that everyone can use to help them choose wisely on their next trip to the grocery store.
+So my investigation with my experts, they both uncovered some generic food secrets that everyone can use to help them choose wisely on their next trip to the grocery store.

 They just have a generic label on them.